-Inputs, Required: (set of) Analytics ID(s) defined in Table 7.1-2, Notification Target Address (+ Notification Correlation ID).
+Inputs, Required: (set of) Analytics ID(s) defined in Table 7.1-2 (if service consumer is NWDAF) or Direct AI/ML positioning indication (if service consumer is LMF), Notification Target Address (+ Notification Correlation ID).

 Inputs, Optional:

 - Subscription Correlation ID (in the case of modification of the ML Model subscription).